lampnthe173556/identity_service/README.md

 # identity_service
-build a simple service using springboot 3.4.4
+build a simple service using springboot 3.4.4 + mysql
 - system using spring security, using jwt authentication, use token authorization.
 - apply Junit5, test with jacoco
 - using spooless format code